-Our core muscles and joints can become quite weak in daily life as we adopt habitual poor posture.
-The core muscles are the deep, stabilising muscles of the abdomen and back which support the spine.
-A weak core means that the spine is not supported properly.
-Over time the large muscles in our bodies become overused as they try to compensate, becoming overstretched, shorter or tighter and begin to signal their discomfort by becoming painful.
-If we ignore the signals, our joints become out of alignment, painful and prone to further injury.
+Muscles and joints can become weaker in daily life as we adopt habitual poor posture.
+Core muscles are the deep, stabilising muscles of the abdomen and back and they support the spine.
+A strong core means that the spine is supported properly.
+Over time large muscles in the body become overused as they try to compensate for poor posture, becoming overstretched, shorter or tighter.
+They begin to signal discomfort by becoming painful.
+Ignoring the pain signals, our joints become habitually out of alignment and so painful and prone to further injury.

-Regularly practicing Pilates exercises can change these unhealthy movement patterns.
-The new movements develop the strength of the core and pelvic floor muscles and improve mobility and flexibility at the joints.
+Regularly practicing Pilates exercises can change these unhealthy movement patterns, developing the strength of the core and pelvic floor muscles to improve mobility and flexibility at the joints.
 We start to move better.

-- re-train your body so that it begins to support efficient, graceful movement in your everyday life.
+- re-train the body to support efficient, graceful movement in every day life